Installing Qiskit

 Qiskit is a python library prepared for people who would like to work on quantum systems.
 It's a great way to integrate quantum solutions into your own work.
 You can use other python libraries along side it to enhance the work you do with it.
 Some recommended libraries would be:

-MatPlotLib - Great for visualizing results and making graphs
+- Great for visualizing results and making graphs

-Numpy - A math library that includes all kinds of useful functions for preforming complex equations and operations
+- A math library that includes all kinds of useful functions for preforming complex equations and operations

-Pandas - A data structure library designed to make importing and handling data (especially large sets) easier
+- A data structure library designed to make importing and handling data (especially large sets) easier

-All of these, along with a bunch of other useful libraries for doing science, are included in the Anaconda package, which IBM recommends you install along with qiskit.
+All of these, along with a bunch of other useful libraries for doing science, are included in the package, which IBM recommends you install along with qiskit.

 IBM recommends that you have the Anaconda suite installed - Anaconda includes a whole bunch of useful tools and it's a great option if you plan to use python for more scientific type stuff.
 Be careful - Anaconda will install it's own version of python along with the rest of the tools.
 This won't be a problem and long as you carefully follow the installation instructions.
-You can find some more information about Anaconda in the resources section.
+You can find some more in the section.

 Once you're all set, you can find and follow the installation guide on the Qiskit website.
 They have several; great resources to help you out: